 Three regional working groups were tentatively established during 2022/23: Africa, Asia and ECA Region.
-During the coming year, the Local Public Sector Alliance plan to launch the remaining regional Expert Working Groups (for the LAC and the MENA regions).
+During the coming year, the Local Public Sector Alliance hopes to support the establishment of the remaining regional Expert Working Groups for the LAC and the MENA regions.

 In addition, LPSA has initiated the process of establishing sectoral or thematic working groups in up to seven areas, including (i) Local democracy, inclusive governance and community-led development; (ii) subnational finance; (iii) localizing services and development; (iv) women's empowerment; (v) Cities and urban development; (vi) Local climate action; and (vii) Conflict and fragility.

-With an eye on sustainability, the Secretariat expects to establish three thematic working groups during 2023/24, for a total of eight LPSA Working Groups.
-The formation and establishment of Expert Working Groups will be a demand-led process and will prioritize themes where a clear commitment exists on the part of one or more professionals or institutions.
+Thematic roundtables will be organized (roughly one per month) in order to bring together stakeholders and to assess the interest of the Community of Practice in forming viable working groups.
+The formation and establishment of Expert Working Groups will be a demandled process and will prioritize themes where a clear commitment exists on the part of one or more professionals or institutions.
 As such, the formation of working groups in different regional and thematic areas may proceed with different levels of depth and/or at different speeds.